Riften/deep-learning/project/README.md

 A model trained by hourglass networks.
 See details at here: http://www-personal.umich.edu/~alnewell/pose/

 The train and validation data can be download from here:https://pan.baidu.com/s/1o8dimWq
-Once you have downloaded these data, please put them in a file renamed as "dataset".
-And put that file in where the code is.
+Once you have downloaded these data, please put them in a folder renamed as "dataset".
+And put that folder in where the code is.
 These data is shared by Chenxi Wang.
 I would like to thank him for his contribution of data processing here.
 I have to see that the most difficult part of using this model is how to solve the dataset.
 train.lua is used to train the model and the model will be saved as trained_model.t7
 test.lua is used to test the model.